traktofon/mlpf/doc/README.md

 MCTDH version 8.5.7 or higher is required to make use of potentials in MLPF format.

-In case of problems with this software, please check the [Bitbucket repository](https://bitbucket.org/frankotto/mlpf) for a potentially updated version, or to [report issues](https://bitbucket.org/frankotto/mlpf/issues).
+In case of problems with this software, please check the [Github repository](https://github.com/traktofon/mlpf) for a potentially updated version, or to [report issues](https://github.com/traktofon/mlpf/issues).

 If you use MLPF for your research, you are requested to cite the following paper: